JRodriguez012/IT1025/Lab5/readme.md

 Public key encryption allows users to use a shared key to send secure messages without knowing anything about each other.
 ### Cryptography
 #### Encryption
+cryptography is a growing field shofjewhqfxo yi q whemydw vyubt

+The orignal message is encrypted using a shift of 16, meaning each letter in the encrypted message derives 16 positions away from the original letter.
+Therefore, 'a' becomes 'q', 'b' becomes 'r', 'c' becomes 's', etc. To decrypt the message, you must subtract the shift of 16 from each letter.

 #### Frequency Fingerprint
 #### Polyalphabetic Cipher
 #### Polyalphabetic Example